ibis-project/ibis/README.md

 - Impala (on HDFS)
 - SQLite

-pandas is being designed and led by the creator of pandas (github.com/pydata/pandas) and is intended to have a familiar user interface for folks used to small data on single machines in Python.
+Ibis is being designed and led by the creator of pandas (github.com/pydata/pandas) and is intended to have a familiar user interface for folks used to small data on single machines in Python.